 When making a New Year’s resolution, a little guidance can go a long way.

 With any goal we have in mind for the year ahead, we usually go in with the best intentions.
-However, if we’re being honest, it’s only a matter of months, weeks and sometimes days before that resolution is already a faded memory.
+However, if we’re being honest, it may be only a matter of months, weeks and sometimes days before that resolution is already in our rearview.

 The same could go for the way we maintain and care for our vehicles.

-While we may go out for the occasional car wash, there are a variety of extra steps we can take to not only make sure everything is up to date, but to extend the overall life cycle of our vehicle.
+While we may go out for the occasional car wash or oil change, there are a variety of extra steps we can take to not only make sure everything is up to date, but to extend the overall life cycle of our vehicle.
 So if you’re looking to make some car care New Year’s resolutions, here are some notable measures from the Chrysler Capital Top 100 Car Care Tips to keep your vehicle from excessive wear and tear.

 Check your tires!

-Back in a previous life, I believed everything in my vehicle was good to go.
+Back in a previous life, I believed there was nothing to worry about when it came to my vehicle.
 That is until one rainy morning in December when I realized that the tread on my tires was close to non-existent.
-The result was a LONG and SLOW drive praying a hydroplane would not occur.
+The result was a LONG and SLOW drive praying I would not experience a hydroplane.

 Checking on the status of your tires can go a long way toward making them last longer.
 For your tire tread, take the suggestion from our Car Care Tips.